M66B/FairEmail/FAQ.md

 Please [see here](https://github.com/M66B/FairEmail/blob/master/README.md#user-content-downloads) for all download options.

-If you have a problem with the F-Droid build, please check if there is a newer version first.
+If you have a problem with the F-Droid build, please check if there is a newer GitHub version first.

 <br />